Anthonyive/DSCI-550-Assignment-2/README.md

 ## Caveats

 1. Task 4 and Task 5_6_7 have different tensorflow requirements (1.15 and 2.2.0 respectively).
 Please install the version the notebook specifies.
-2. Task 8 was done in Google Colab, and tensorflow requreiment is 1.14.
+2. Task 8 training was done in Google Colab with TPU, and tensorflow requreiment is 1.14.
+Check out updated grover repo forked by Zixi Jiang(https://github.com/JessicaJiang98/grover) which includes the modification made to the script in order to run it in Colab.

 ## FAQ & Pull Requests